IDAPluginProject/swift-ida/README.md

 # SwiftIDA

 This is a simple plugin for IDA to aid with reverse engineering languages that have multiple return values and non-standard calling conventions.
-While IDA does not automatically detect such patterns, it allows you to implement them yourself using the `__usercall` calling convention.
-This plugin defines a set of shortcuts to easily change a function's signature and match Swift's calling convention.
-With minor changes, it should also work with Go, Rust, etc.
+It does this by defining a set of shortcuts to easily change a function's calling convention and make it return a multi-value tuple.
+Tested on Swift and Golang, but should work on many more languages too.

-## Supported architectures

-- arm64
-- x86_64

 ## Usage